DanyalAndriano/nlp_project/README.md

 >
 > [N-gram XGBoost Pipeline](https://nbviewer.ipython.org/github/DanyalAndriano/nlp_project/blob/master/notebooks/sentiment-analysis-ML.html) (Tf-Idf, Bag-of-words, Feature Selection, Optimal Error Rate, Sklearn Pipelines, XGBoost, Fine-Tuning)

 Why bother with sentiment analysis when user ratings accompany review text?
-In general, user ratings were only moderately predictive of the sentiment labels and are therefore unreliable for inference.
+In general, user ratings were only moderately predictive of the sentiment labels and are therefore unreliable for predicting sentiment.
 Furthermore, a 5 star review may still contain mixed sentiment - an automated system would need to be sensitive to this mixed sentiment so that the response, as well as insights into how customers _feel_ about a brand and their _opinions_ of the brand, is appropriate.

 ![ratings](https://github.com/DanyalAndriano/nlp_project/blob/master/graphics/user_ratings_freq.png) ![ratings predictions](https://github.com/DanyalAndriano/nlp_project/blob/master/graphics/ratings_preds.png)